In this article

 5. Slack gives great value and incentives to welcome new users

 From countries to platforms to operating systems, Slack’s got it covered.
-Even with it’s basic plan, Slack is giving away a lot of great features for free such as support for 10K messages, a serach function, up to 10 app integrations, multi-team support and so on, allowing anyone to enjoy the benefits of the service for free.
+Even with its basic plan, Slack is giving away a lot of great features for free such as support for 10K messages, a search function, up to 10 app integrations, multi-team support, and so on, allowing anyone to enjoy the benefits of the service for free.
 No wonder they converted almost half a million users to paying customers.

 6. Slack uses strong, memorable imagery to communicate its value to the world

 Just recently, Slack launched its first big outdoor campaign called Euphoria, which aims to gain a broader audience in cities like Minneapolis, Milwaukee, Cleveland, and Charlotte, N.C.
 The rainbows and unicorns got the people looking, while the statistics got them thinking.